ashwinimaurya/text_to_image/README.md

 ####  Move the pipeline to the GPU for faster processing (optional)
 pipe = pipe.to("cuda")

-prompt = "grocery store on moon"
+prompt = "Man Cooking food on Mars"

 ####  Generate images based on the prompt
 images = pipe(prompt)